zacka37/Final-Project/HTML And CSS list.md

-Issued March 15, 2020, I compleated all the requirements for the Responsive Web Design certificate from FreeCodeCamp, [click to view](https://www.freecodecamp.org/certification/zacka37/responsive-web-design)
+Issued March 15, 2020 I completed all of the requirements for the Responsive Web Design Certification from FreeCodeCamp, [click to view.](https://www.freecodecamp.org/certification/zacka37/responsive-web-design)

 ---
 * [Personal Pro-folio Page](https://codepen.io/zacka37/pen/mdJxPXZ)